iceland, and the most magical day

-It was October 14th, 2017, our second full day in Iceland, our first full day in the Westfjords, and we'd just spent our first evening at our AirBnb.
+It was October 14th, 2017, our second full day in Iceland, our first full day in the Westfjords, and we’d just spent our first evening at our AirBnb.
 After being awake for nearly two days straight, my friend and I slept in until 10am.
 It was glorious.
 Immediately upon rising we looked out our window, and saw large sloping mountains surrounding us.
 There were tiny specs dotted along the bottom edge, which we later discovered were free-grazing Icelandic horses.
 To the right lay the open Atlantic.
-On the other side of the fjord rose another formidable mountain range, its peaks freshly dusted with snow.
+On the other side of the fjord rose another formidable mountain range, it’s peaks freshly dusted with snow.

 We went downstairs for breakfast, and we were greeted with an incredible spread of food.
 They provided Icelandic bread (which has ruined all other breads for me), fresh tomatoes and peppers from the greenhouse, a variety of fruit, a wide and flavorful variety of Skyr (a kind of Icelandic yogurt), cereals, an assortment of traditional meats, gourmet cheeses, fresh butter, cream cheeses, jellies, a curried spread with herring, caviar, and my most favorite offering of them all: fresh smoked Atlantic salmon that had been caught right outside in the bay.
 In the background our hosts played an Icelandic radio morning show where we heard a wide variety of music from classical to more modern pop tunes.
-(We tried hard not to giggle aloud upon hearing an Icelandic version of "Gangsta's Paradise.")
+(We tried hard not to giggle aloud upon hearing a Nordic version of "Gangsta’s Paradise.")
 Downstairs we could hear their African Grey Parrot, Heidi, happily chatting away and mimicking Icelandic words.
-The house was warm, cozy, inviting.
+The house was warm, cozy, and inviting.
 The ambient sound surrounding us was pleasant and soothing.
 It truly felt like a home.

 Our host, Árni, suggested to us that we take the hiking trail out to the point of the peninsula.
 It was 7 kilometers round trip (around 4.5 miles).
 He brought out his map and pointed out landmarks along the way- the stream we’d have to cross, which ways the land would slope, and the final rising hill which would suddenly reveal a lighthouse at the very end.
 He added "At the end of the peninsula is a perfect spot for whale watching."
 We were sold.